selimssevgi/learning/java/books/effective_java_notes.md

 - Nulling out object references should be the exception rather than the norm.

-- The besy way to eliminate an obsolete reference is to let the variable that contained reference fall out of scope.
+- The best way to eliminate an obsolete reference is to let the variable that contained reference fall out of scope.
 This occurs naturally if you define each variable in the narrowest possible scope.